ariannalangton/Portfolio/generated_business/README.md

 6. What is the total revenue for each category?

-6. How many customers have placed an order in the past month (12/24)?
+6. How many orders were placed and how many customers placed an order in the past month (12/24)?

 7. What are the top 5 most ordered products?